-Managed care had been provided for children and families in Kansas Medicaid and CHIP since the 1990s, but now nearly all services are provided through managed care for the majority of members.
-KanCare was approved as a five-year demonstration from January 1, 2013, to December 31, 2017.
-The program may be extended or amended under procedures set by the federal government, as described on page 10.
+Managed care had been provided for children and families in Kansas Medicaid and CHIP since the 1990s, but now most services for most members are provided through managed care.
+KanCare was approved as a five-year demonstration from January 1, 2013, to December 31, 2017, and the Centers for Medicare and Medicaid Services (CMS) approved a one-year extension to continue the demonstration through the end of 2018.
+In December 2017, the state submitted a renewal application for KanCare to CMS, which may be approved under procedures set by the federal government, as described on Page 10.